 Against everyone’s advice, the partners transformed a parking area into a charming outdoor patio.
 Here you’ll enjoy fair weather dining, sipping and live music.
 They also boast one of the largest selections of whiskey in all of Flagstaff.

 It looks like FBC will weather the coronavirus storm, remaining as one the best things to do in Flagstaff Arizona.
 Check out other Flagstaff breweries here for more Flagstaff things to do.

 6. What to do in Flagstaff?
-Discover Flagstaff roots with a self-guided pioneer tour
+Discover Flagstaff roots with self-guided pioneer tours

 View the magnificent Riordan Mansion, built by two brothers who were timbermen and community leaders.
 On your way to the Pioneer Museum, pop into Antelope Spring, aka Frances Short Pond.
 It is the very spot where the first explorers camped.
 Read the plaque describing how they named Flagstaff.